 Holding and Supporting Twins During Feeding

-When bottle feeding twins at the same time, you can use a large crescent-shaped nursing pillow that wraps around your abdomen, to help support the weight of both babies while you feed them simultaneously.
+When bottle-feeding twins at the same time, you can use a large crescent-shaped nursing pillow that wraps around your abdomen, to help support the weight of both babies while you feed them simultaneously.
+Pillows like the Twin Z Pillow work well for both twins.

 (RELATED: The Twin Stroller Advisor helps you find the perfect double stroller for your family.)